boodah-consulting/n-vyro-governance/README.md

 ## Values

- **Community Centric**: We are small at the moment, but we aim to grow into a stable, well-established group that is an extension of its community.
+ **Community Centric**: We are small, but we aim to grow into a stable, well-established group intertwined with the community.

  **Tech for Good**: Not all solutions require technology.
 We recognise this and aim to use technology as a utility or assistant, not a panacea.

  **Work Smart**: We have spent most of our lives working with ineffective systems.
 We aim to solve problems our community have, not create new ones.

- **Self Sustainability**: From helping others grow locally to creating social/business systems that provide more social impact than profit.
+ **Self Sustainability**: Helping others grow locally, to creating social/business systems that provide more social impact than profit.
 We believe that these do not need to take more than they give.

  **Equity**: We aim to not only help others utilise their skills but also strive to make our products available to as many people as possible, regardless of their privilege or lack thereof.